 Some of the warriors wore no armor; some, only chest covering armor; others, chest and upper arm.
 The armor seems to have been riveted together in places; tied or sewn, in others.
 The armor itself appears to be small plates (maybe 2"x2" or 2"x2.5") of (possibly) leather with the number of (possibly) metal studs in each plate varying a little.
 Some warriors clearly wear extra garments on their thighs in addition to the pants under their coats and the neck covering material.

 The warriors do not appear to have carried shields, but held in their grip their weapons, which in the traveling exhibit were mostly various types of bows, although the bows are not actually in their hands.
 They also carried spears.
 Not exactly a weapon, but horsemen appear to have carried reins.

 Grooming and Accessories

 On their neatly combed and parted head hair -- their mustaches were exquisite, too -- were topknots to the right, elaborate braids, and, sometimes partially hair-concealing (probably) leather caps, most noticeably on the mounted cavalry, but no helmets.
 These horsemen sat on their still short horses with their hair coiffed and covered, too.
-The horsemen used saddles, but no stirrups [see Who invented the stirrup?], and wore coats the docent thought were somewhat shorter than their fellow foot soldiers, over leggings.
+The horsemen used saddles, but no stirrups, and wore coats the docent thought were somewhat shorter than their fellow foot soldiers, over leggings.
 Some generals appear to have had literal ribbons (still clay, of course) -- tied like bows -- and pinned on their coats in a number of places.
 The number and arrangement could be the equivalent of the difference between four and five star generals.